visual-framework/vf-core/README.md

 [![npm version](https://badge.fury.io/js/%40visual-framework%2Fvf-core.svg)](https://badge.fury.io/js/%40visual-framework%2Fvf-core) ![Chat for support on Discord](https://discordapp.com/api/guilds/596668639004983296/widget.png?style=shield) [![This project is using Percy.io for visual regression testing.](https://percy.io/static/images/percy-badge.svg)](https://percy.io/EMBL/EMBL-Visual-Framework)

+The Visual Framework (VF) is designed with the needs of life science websites and services.
+It goes beyond guidance for tables, graphs, data-heavy typography and focuses on being sane defaults and implements its CSS in a way that won't interfere with your existing components that use Bootstrap, Angular, or something else.

+The VF 2.0 enables consistency and portability, it is extensible, modular and overridable; here to help and not get in the way.

 ---

 **👋 Downloading or cloning this repo? 🛑**